-Figure 4.7 (bottom middle) shows the distribution of nominal CPUE for sailfish throughout the WPO.
-Figure 4.8 (second page : bottom) shows annual trends in sailfish CPUE in the three areas of the WPO and Figure 4.9 shows seasonality of sailfish catch rates by WPO area and categories of hooks per basket, which is used in this review as a relative measure of fishing depth.
+Figure 4.7 (bottom left) shows the distribution of nominal CPUE for sailfish throughout the WPO.
+Figure 4.8 (second page) shows annual trends in sailfish CPUE in the three areas of the WPO and Figure 4.9 shows seasonality of sailfish catch rates by WPO area and categories of hooks per basket, which is used in this review as a relative measure of fishing depth.

-Sailfish catch rates are the highest in the areas off the north east coast of Australia, in the waters around New Guinea, Solomon Islands and New Caledonia.
+Sailfish catch rates are highest in the areas off the north-east coast of Australia, in the waters around New Guinea, Solomon Islands and New Caledonia.
 While the distribution of this species is widespread, higher levels of catch are known to occur in coastal waters, close to islands and reefs.
-Historical catch rates for sailfish are limited to the RTFD since the historic Japanese data for sailfish is not available.
-Figure 14(e) shows annual sailfish CPUE, highlighting a decline in the late 1970's - early 1980's for the WSP and an increase in the years leading up to 1990.
-CPUE was generally between 1-2 fish per 10,000 hooks in the WSP, compared to a level never exceeding 1 fish per 10,000 hooks in the WTP.
+Historical catch rates for sailfish are limited to the RTFD since the historical Japanese data for sailfish are not available.
+Annual CPUE in the WSP during the 1980s was generally between 1-2 fish per 10,000 hooks, compared to a level never exceeding 1 fish per 10,000 hooks in the WTP.
 Sailfish catch rates in the WSP show little seasonal pattern, other than for the intermediate gear, which make up a very small proportion of the effort.
-Sailfish tend to remain in one area more so than the marlin species and they are known to form feeding aggregations, which is not as evident with the other billfish (Nakamura, 1985).
-There have been observer reports of relative high species composition of saifish for some longline sets in the WTP (Heberer, pers. comm.) and this is also demonstrated by the high percentage of total catch exhibited in the WTP for days where sailfish catch were encountered.
-For example, more than 7% of trips where sailfish were encountered in the WTP contained 6 or more individuals; this compares with approximately 4% of the trips where 6 or more blue marlin were taken, even though blue marlin are considered the more abundant billfish species overall in this area.
+Sailfish tend to remain in one area (more so than the marlin species) and they are known to form feeding aggregations, which is not as evident with the other billfish (Nakamura 1985).
+There have been observer reports of relatively high species composition of sailfish for some longline sets in the WTP (Heberer 1994a) and this is also demonstrated by the high percentage of total catch exhibited in the WTP for days where sailfish catches were encountered.
+For example, more than 7 per cent of trips where sailfish were encountered in the WTP contained 6 or more individuals; this compares with approximately 4 per cent of the trips where 6 or more blue marlin were taken, even though blue marlin are considered the more abundant billfish species overall in this area.
 Contrary to some of the marlin species, it appears as though larger sailfish are taken in the WTP longline catch than in the WSP (Figure 4.14).

-It is not expected that sailfish would be included in the target species of any longline vessel fishing in the WPO and it is more likely that under-reporting of this species would occur due to its relative lesser importance when compared to the other billfish (the tendency to group this species with short-billed spearfish is an example : Farman, 1988).
-No information of stock status was found or is suggested, however, some action may be necessary to improve coverage and distinction in the the catch with short-billed spearfish.
+It is not expected that sailfish would be included in the target species of any longline vessel fishing in the WPO and it is more likely that under-reporting of this species would occur due to its relative lesser importance when compared with the other billfish (the tendency to group this species with short-billed spearfish is an example: Farman 1988).
+No information on stock status was found or is suggested; however, some action may be necessary to improve coverage and distinction in the catch from short-billed spearfish.

-Sailfish are retained catch, although not as highly valued as the other billfish; increasing utilization of sailfish as sashimi, by smaller vessels, have been mentioned (ADL, pers. comm.).
+Sailfish are retained catch, although not as highly valued as the other billfish; increasing utilisation of sailfish as sashimi, by smaller vessels, has been mentioned (Lewis pers. comm.).